James7799/Projects/Predicting Math Scores with Linear Regression/README.md

 - Linear Regression model for prediction
 - Performance evaluation using R² score

-## Dataset
-The dataset used in this project is publicly available and can be downloaded from Google Drive.
-The following datasets are supported:
-- Salaries
-- Exams
-- College
-- Cars
-- Mall

 ## Installation & Setup
 1. Clone the repository:
    ```sh